 Where to buy tickets

 The National Theatre sells tickets up to 6 months in advance.
-We are currently selling tickets for performances of Drama, Ballet, Opera and Laterna magika taking place in March-August 2024.
+We are currently selling tickets for performances of Drama, Ballet, Opera and Laterna magika taking place in October 2024 – March 2025.

 When purchasing online, you can get an e-ticket.
 You can pick up printed tickets in person at the box offices of the National Theatre.